suhyun505/foml/README.md

-# Project FOLM
+# Project FOML

 Future of Mang and Lee

-one day, one commit for future
+One day, one commit for future